jravager/Seed-Labs/README.md

 # Shellshock-Attack
-Replicating shellshocked vulnerability and attack.
+Replicating shellshocked attack with a vulnerable bash.